 Any notice required by these By-laws may be sent by email or regular mail to the addresses on file with Community Board 3 except as otherwise provided in these By-laws.

 The By-laws may be amended by a majority vote of the Board Members present and entitled to vote at any Board meeting.
-A copy of the proposed amendment shall be sent by email or regular mail to all Board Members at least thirty (30) days prior to the vote to amend.
+A copy of the proposed amendment shall be sent by email or regular mail to all Board Members at least twenty-eight (28) days prior to the vote to amend.
 A copy of the proposed amendment shall be referred to a By-Laws Task Force established to review and approve the proposed amendment in advance of distribution of the proposed amendment to the Board Members.

 Community Board 3, Manhattan